 Design and Perception of an Approach to Improving Chinese as a Foreign Language Learners’ Self-Regulated Learning Strategies

-This proceeding is publshed as Zhang, Shenglan.
-Design and Perception of an Approach to Improving Chinese as a Foreign Language Learners’ Self‐Regulated Learning Strategies.
-In Simons, Mathea & Smits, Tom F.H.
-(Eds.)
-(2018) Language Education and Emotions.
-Proceedings of the Third International Conference on Language Education and Testing.
-Antwerpen: University of Antwerp, pp. 79-87.
+This proceeding is published as Zhang, S., Design and Perception of an Approach to Improving Chinese as a Foreign Language Learners' Self-Regulated Learning Strategies. in Third International Conference on Language Education and Testing, November 26-28, 2018.
+Antwerp, Belgium.
 Posted with permission.